danielsmith-eu/ba_rewards_python/README.md

 # BA Rewards

-This is a port of @timrogers [https://github.com/timrogers/ba_rewards](BA Rewards)ruby gem to python, and a command-line client to access it via cron etc.
+This is a port of @timrogers [BA Rewards](https://github.com/timrogers/ba_rewards) ruby gem to python, and a command-line client to access it via cron etc.

 ## Setup